-- a) Modern "mini-homes" shall be permitted under the Bylaw but only when they are affixed to a foundation and are CSA-approved. - b) Tiny homes shall be included as a residential type of use permitted within clustered housing developments or as a form of housing to accommodate farm labourers in the Agricultural zone. - c) The Bylaw shall include prefabricated modular houses and mini-homes as types of singledetached dwellings. - d) Older style mobile homes (transportable on their own wheeled chassis) which have a unique style and character shall be restricted to the existing mini-home court adjacent to the school. - e) The existing mini-home court shall be monitored and the owners required to maintain their units in an appropriate manner.
+- a) Modern "mini-homes" shall be permitted under the Bylaw but only when they are affixed to a foundation and are CSA-approved. - b) Tiny homes shall be included as a residential type of use permitted within clustered housing developments or as a form of housing to accommodate farm labourers in the Agricultural zone. - c) The Bylaw shall include prefabricated modular houses and mini-homes as types of single-detached dwellings. - d) Older style mobile homes (transportable on their own wheeled chassis) which have a unique style and character shall be restricted to the existing mini-home court adjacent to the school. - e) The existing mini-home court shall be continued as an existing approved use under the new R3 Zone.
+The site shall continue to be monitored and the owners required to maintain their units in an appropriate manner.
 When units become dilapidated, Council shall take action to encourage their removal. - f) No further mini-home courts shall be permitted in the Town except as clustered housing in any zone where clustered housing is a permitted or special permit use. - g) The Bylaw shall establish minimum requirements for the provision of accessible dwelling units in larger multi-unit buildings.